Stirling-Tools/Stirling-PDF/HowToUseOCR.md

 #### Docker

-If you are using Docker, you need to expose the Tesseract tessdata directory as a volume in order to use the additional language packs.
+You need to expose the existing Tesseract tessdata directory as a volume in order to use the additional language packs:

+    docker run --rm -it --name stirling-pdf-1 frooodle/s-pdf:0.12.2 docker cp stirling-pdf-1:/usr/share/tesseract-ocr/4.00/tessdata /location/of/trainingData
+    docker stop stirling-pdf-1

-#### Docker Compose
+##### Docker Compose

 Modify your `docker-compose.yml` file to include the following volume configuration: